RyuunosukeDS3/node-red-docker-oracle/README.md

-The instant client library location is located on `lib`
+The instant client library location is located on `/lib`